What is Short-Term Rehabilitation?

-When recovering from surgery, an illness or injury, many patients find they need additional care – after their hospital stay but before they’re ready to return home.
-Schuyler Hospital’s Short-Term Rehabilitation (Swing Bed) helps patients regain strength, mobility and independence in the shortest time possible, close-to-home, in our new Medical/Surgical unit.
+When recovering from surgery, illness or injury, many patients find they need additional care – after their hospital stay but before they’re ready to return home.
+Schuyler Hospital’s short-term rehabilitation helps patients regain strength, mobility and independence in the shortest time possible, close-to-home, in our new Medical/Surgical unit.

 Short-term rehab, sometimes referred to as Swing Bed, is covered by Medicare and Medicaid, as well as many private insurance plans.
 Medicare reimbursement requires a 3-day qualifying stay in any Critical Access Hospital (such as Schuyler) or Acute Care Hospital prior to admission to short-term rehab, or Swing Bed.
 If you would like to know whether you or a loved one qualifies for this program, please contact our Social Worker / Case Manager.

 Other insurances may allow short-term rehab (or Swing Bed) status, but authorization must be assured prior to admission.
 A PRI & Screen must also be completed by the Case Manager to assure qualifiers are appropriate.

 Schuyler Hospital’s Financial Counselors are happy to assist with questions about insurance coverage.

 Short-term rehab is ideal for patients needing:

 - Wound care

 - Recovery from major surgery, joint replacement or vascular or abdominal operation

 - Strength training after a lingering illness or prolonged hospitalization for acute medical care